Dental Dam

 The name comes from its original use.
 Some dentists use a thicker version to keep their patients' teeth dry and germ-free during dental procedures.

-You can buy dental dams in many of the same places you get condoms, like drugstores and online.
+You can buy dental dams in many of the same places you get condoms, such as drugstores and online.
 Sexual health clinics may offer them for free.
-Some come in flavors like strawberry or banana.
+Some come in flavors such as strawberry or banana.

 A dental dam keeps your mouth from making direct contact with your partner's genitals and fluids.
-When you use it the right way, it can make it less likely that you’ll get HIV and other STDs like:
+When you use it the right way, it can make it less likely that you’ll get HIV and other STDs such as:

 You use a dental dam on the vulva (female genitals) and anus.
 When you have mouth-penis oral sex, it’s better to use a condom for protection.

-Some conditions could spread despite a dental dam, including:
+Some conditions could spread despite a dental dam.
+These include:

 • Pubic lice (crabs).
-These tiny insects spread through close personal contact or personal items like clothing.
+These tiny insects spread through close personal contact or personal items such as clothing.

 • Genital warts.
 You could catch HPV, which causes these warts, from one that’s outside the area covered by a dental dam.